-Students who register for six or more credits in a quarter must earn a cumulative grade point average of 2.0 or above.
-Students who do not receive a cumulative GPA of 2.0 or above will be placed on warning, probation, or suspension.
-The category depends upon how many times in a row the student falls below 2.0.
-If a student registers for six or more credits in a quarter and raises their cumulative grade point average to 2.0 or above will have their warning, probation, or suspension status removed.
+Students must earn a cumulative grade point average (GPA) of 2.0 or above to be in good academic standing.
+If a student does not receiving a cumulative GPA of 2.0 or higher, the college will place the student on warning, probation, or suspension.
+The category depends on how many times the student's GPA has falling below 2.0.
+If the students raises their cumulative GPA to 2.0 or above, the college will remove any warning, probation, or suspension status.